-The last we have made was of a rabbit which “looks just awesome” (our neighbors complimented).
+The last we have made was of a rabbit that “looks just awesome” (our neighbors complimented).

-Believe me, it’s a great proud feel to make these statues and paint on your own…
+Believe me, it’s a great proud feel to make these statues and paint them on your own…

-Well, when it comes to statue painting in a garden you’ll definitely want to clean your garden ornaments before you paint it for all the obvious reasons.
+Well, when it comes to statue painting in a garden you’ll definitely want to clean your garden ornaments before you paint them for all the obvious reasons.